Threads of Protest: Human Rights in Childbirth

 Yarnbombing.
 Craftivism.
 Challenging Human Rights Abuses

-Funded by the Economic and Social Research Council (ESRC), Threads of Protest is a touring crochet exhibition, which highlights human rights in childbirth.
+Funded by the Economic and Social Research Council (ESRC), Being Human Festival and King’s College London, Threads of Protest is a touring crochet exhibition, which highlights human rights in childbirth.

 It combines the talents and knowledge of members of the public, artists, professional crocheters and charitable organisations to create crochet artwork designed to challenge and inform.